Table of Contents

 Pediatric infective endocarditis has been found to have an equal incidence in both sexes and has been reported in all ethnicities and races.
 The incidence of infective endocarditis peaks in young children and infants.

 Despite recent advances in antibiotic treatment for infective endocarditis, the mortality rate remains as high as 25 %.
 This high mortality rate is attributed to the delayed diagnosis in most of the cases.
-Survivors might develop a diverse range of complications such as vulvar heart disease, myocardial abscess, complete heart block, or pericardial disease.
+Survivors might develop a diverse range of complications such as vulvar heart disease, myocardial abscess, complete heart block or pericardial disease.
 If emboli form inside the heart, they can be septic.
-Once these septic emboli are pumped by the heart, they can cause other infectious diseases such as osteomyelitis, meningitis, and pneumonia.
+Once the heart pumps these septic emboli, they can cause other infectious diseases such as osteomyelitis, meningitis, and pneumonia.

 Etiology of Pediatric Infective Endocarditis

-Patients presenting with typical symptoms of infective endocarditis and characteristic signs on their echocardiography but are found to have a negative blood culture most likely have received antibiotics recently.
+Patients presenting with typical symptoms of infective endocarditis and characteristic signs on their echocardiography but are found to have a negative blood culture most likely have received antibiotics recently with the diagnosis being a culture negative infective endocarditis.

 Pathophysiology of Pediatric Infective Endocarditis